calaldees/teachingWorkshops/teacherTraining/ks5.md

         * [theallpapers.com/papers](http://www.theallpapers.com/papers/AQA/ALevels/Computing%20(2510)/) Are still relevant
         * Know [what's changed](https://www.aqa.org.uk/resources/computer-science-and-it/as-and-a-level/computer-science-7516-7517/plan/summary-of-changes-knowledge)

-TASK: Do question + Use Mark Scheme + Examiners report
+TASK: Do a question + Use Mark Scheme + Examiners report

 * Suggested classroom use
-    * Just say `75162 Paper2 Jun-2016 Q6` or `75162 Paper1 Jun-2016 Q5`
+    * Just say `AQA 2016 Jun Paper2 Q6`
-        * They can find it themselves (teach them to setup bookmarks, should take them 60 seconds)
+        * Students can find it themselves (teach them to setup bookmarks, download, should take them 60 seconds)
+            * Don't rename the files (the exam board named them that way for a reason)
     * Use them as starters/plenary
-        * You can set the same question multiple times, (interleaving)
+        * You can set the same question multiple times over the year, (interleaving)
             * Helps reinforce learning
             * If it's a previous topic - spacing and interleaving topics is proven to be an effective leaning technique
     * Use them as homework (to then accelerate a starter?)